List of Attack on Titan characters: Nine Titans

-The 4 m Cart Titan (also translated as the Cartman Titan or Quadrupedal Titan) has an unusual quadrupedal posture, with a great speed rivalling the Jaw Titan, and a level of endurance greater than that of the other Nine Titans, allowing for it to partake in long missions without needing to rest.
+The 4 m Cart Titan (also translated as the Quadrupedal Titan) has an unusual quadrupedal posture, with a great speed rivalling the Jaw Titan, and a level of endurance greater than that of the other Nine Titans, allowing for it to partake in long missions without needing to rest.
 As a side-effect, prolonged duration of the Titan form would make the user liable to forget how to walk normally and will have to crawl instead.
 The Cart Titan is currently in the possession of Pieck Finger.